paxperscientiam/generate-phaser3-filepack/readme.md

 [Phaser 3](https://github.com/photonstorm/phaser) Pack File Generator
 ---

+## WARNING
+This is still a work in progress.
+Until complete, it will not write a file; however, you can pipe the output to a file.

 This script generates a File Pack in JSON form according to the [framework definition](https://newdocs.phaser.io/docs/3.60.0/focus/Phaser.Loader.LoaderPlugin-pack).

 ## Features